Sigmmma/mek/readme.txt

 Capable of compiling meta data extracted from a Stubbs the Zombie map into a working open sauce shader_model tag.

 These next ones you shouldnt even bother with for now.
 They're either unfinished or just little tests that I decided to keep around:

-Convertor-Scex_to_Schi:
-Converts a folder of shader_transparent_chicago_extended tags into shader_transparent_chicago tags.
-Doesnt have the ability to choose the directory like all the other applications, but that's mainly because this was actually my first app I ever wrote for editing Halo tags.

 Halo_Meter_Extractor:
 This is capable of extracting the bitmaps from all meter images in the tags folder to tga files.